 What the inspector found

-• Stall-speed test in D: 340rpm above factory tolerance — the torque converter is slipping under load.
+• Stall-speed test in D: 295rpm above factory tolerance — the torque converter is slipping under load.

-• CVT chain-slip ratio: 4.2% — double the 2.5% threshold where Nissan's own service manual flags replacement.
+• JATCO CVT8 belt-slip ratio: 3.7% — well past the 2.5% threshold where Nissan's own service manual flags replacement of the variator and steel push-belt assembly.

 • Fluid sample: dark brown, metallic sheen, burnt smell.
 Nissan NS-3 fluid should be translucent pink.